 - Not grain-free

-- Turkey and venison variety
+- Turkey and venison blend: Supports muscle health with diverse proteins

 - No artificial flavors

-- Supports skin and coat health
+- Supports skin and coat

-- Not ideal for bulk buyers
+- Not cost-effective for large dogs

 Buying Guide: How to Choose the Best Dog Food for Large Dogs